Canon 5D Mark II vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark II and the RX10 II have been discontinued, but can regularly be found used on eBay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the RX10 II was followed by the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony RX10 II Manual.

 So what is the bottom line?
 Is the Canon 5D Mark II better than the Sony RX10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.